gustygreen/configure-ad/README.md

 </p>

 <h1>Configuring Users for Active Directory</h1>
-In this tutorial, we will go over how to set the Windows Server as the Domain Controller, create Administrator Account, create users and add them to Active Directory.<br />
+In this tutorial, we will go over how to set the Windows Server as the Domain Controller, create Administrator Account, and add them to Active Directory.<br />

 <h2>Environments and Technologies Used</h2>